 Local workers - Method of travel to work - Rental, Hiring and Real Estate Services

-Within the Gunnedah Shire, there is a similar proportion of local Rental, Hiring and Real Estate Services workers using public transport to get to work as the Public Administration and Safety workforce.
+Within the Gunnedah Shire, there is a lower proportion of local Rental, Hiring and Real Estate Services workers using public transport to get to work than New South Wales.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the Gunnedah Shire is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.